Skip to content

 Six ways to finance commercial solar.

 From outright capital purchase to zero-capital PPAs, every structure has a clear best-fit case.
 Here's the honest comparison — economics, mechanics, and trade-offs side by side.
+For a detailed comparison of when AIA beats FYA and how to combine both allowances, see our AIA vs FYA detailed comparison.

 UK commercial solar finance — 2026 funding map